unraid/docs/docs/legacy/FAQ/Understanding_SMART_Reports.md

         falls below THRESH, then the drive FAILS the overall SMART health test, and complete failure may be imminent.
-The *Pre-fail* term means that if this attribute fails, then the drive is considered \'about to fail\'.
+The *Pre-fail* term means that if this attribute fails, then the drive is considered 'about to fail'.
   - If it is *Old_age*, then the attribute is considered (for SMART purposes) a noncritical attribute, one that does not fail the drive.
 The *Old_age* term means that the attribute is related to